sbeeredd04/zsh_plugin/README.md

 🚀 **Experience intelligent command completion that learns and adapts to your workflow with blazing-fast performance!**

 Ready to supercharge your command line productivity!

+## To Implement
+- Default bindings for left and right arrow keys for character and string navigation